dillonHe/EasyEDA-Documents/Open-File-Format/common.md

 <script src="https://gist.github.com/dillonHe/55151fae7c36785cdc31.js"></script>

-So EasyEDA's source is small in file size and will trans from internet more faster.
+So EasyEDA's source is small in file size and will transfer from the internet faster.

 #### `(Back Quote)